Clean-Grip Overhead Squat

 The clean-grip overhead squat can be used as a mobility exercise for the ankles, hips, shoulders and thoracic spine, and also a strength exercise for upper back extension, which will help posture in the snatch and clean, and stability overhead in the snatch and jerk.

 Clean-grip overhead squats should typically be done for sets of 1-3 reps, although as many as 5 may be appropriate at times.
 If being used a strength exercise, they should be performed toward the end of a workout after more speed and technique dependent exercises.
 They can be performed before snatches with light weights as a way to activate the upper back, or to help warm-up and stretch for the snatch.

-The most common variation of the overhead squat includes a pause in the bottom position to further train stability, strength and balance.
+The most common variation of the clean-grip overhead squat includes a pause in the bottom position to further train stability, mobility, strength and balance.
 The overhead squat is also very commonly combined into a complex with push presses behind the neck preceding it.